 We check each certificate received against an on-line database of scores maintained by the SELT testers (including IELTS and TOEFL), so we can quickly validate the scores submitted.

-If you are a non-EEA national needing a Tier 4 visa we cannot provide you with a Certificate of Acceptance for Study (CAS) unless you have given us the evidence of English competence required by the UK Border Agency.
+If you are a non-EEA national needing a Tier 4 visa we cannot provide you with a Certificate of Acceptance for Study (CAS) unless you have given us the evidence of English competence required by the UKVI.

-Our requirements for English competence are higher than those required by the UKBA, but the UKBA requirements can be seen on their web site:
+Our requirements for English competence are higher than those required by the UKVI, but the UKVI requirements can be seen on their web site: